F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 • Create at least 10 full-time jobs for U.S. workers

-This is a more expensive path, but it offers a direct route from an F-1 visa to permanent residency.
-In both Houston and Dallas, there are USCIS-approved regional centers that manage EB-5 projects, making the process more accessible.
+This option is often the most expensive, but offers a direct route from F-1 student visa to permanent residency.
+In both Houston and Dallas, there are USCIS-approved regional centers that help foreign investors take this path from F-1 to green card.

 Related: EB-5 Investment Green Cards